rluetzner/schafe-sind-bessere-rasenmaeher/content/tech/gaming-on-linux.md

 * [How I learned how to use a PC]({{< ref "how-i-learned-to-use-a-pc" >}})
 * [How I came to love Linux]({{< ref "how-i-came-to-love-linux" >}})
 * Gaming on Linux

+This whole series was inspired by [_From Windows Fidelity to Linux Liberty: My Computing Evolution_](https://www.sudoversity.fyi/posts/windows-fidelity-linux-liberty/), a blog post by [SudoMistress](https://www.sudoversity.fyi/about/).
 {{</ aside >}}

 The final piece I needed to take the plunge on daily driving Linux was **gaming**.